psychoinformatics-de/datalad-cbbsimaging/docs/source/workflow.rst

 Note, that it is not required to convert the entire dataset at once.
 Instead, the conversion is called on particular specification files and can be further limited to convert a particular type of data as listed in the respective specification file.
-Furthermore ``hirni-spec2bids`` comes with an ``--anonymize`` switch.
+Furthermore, ``hirni-spec2bids`` comes with an ``--anonymize`` switch.
 This will do several things: It will choose what subject identifier to use in the converted dataset.
 For that a specification has a `subject` and a `anon_subject` field to chose from.
 So, usually `subject` will contain the identifier as it comes from the DICOMs (likely pseudo-anonymized), while `anon_subject` allows you to specify an anonymized identifier in addition.
-Secondly ``--anonymize`` will cause the conversion to encrypted generated commit messages in order to disguise possibly revealing paths.
+Secondly, ``--anonymize`` will cause the conversion to encrypted generated commit messages in order to disguise possibly revealing paths.
 Finally, conversion procedures listed in specifications can declare to be executed only if the ``--anonymize`` switch was used.
 This mechanism allows to trigger things like a defacing after the conversion of DICOM to Nifti.